rl1987/trickster.dev/tricksterblog/content/post/smtp-enumeration-for-fun-and-profit.md

 (221, b'2.0.0 closing connection u30-20020ac25bde000000b00449fff281b7si4479810lfn.313 - gsmtp')
 ```

-A simple Python script that takes a wordlist and domain via CLI arguments to enumerate SMTP users at given domain:
+A simple Python script that takes a wordlist and domain via CLI arguments to enumerate SMTP users at given domain
+would look like the following:

 ```python
 #!/usr/bin/python3